Food Policy in Four Parts: An Introduction

 Years ago, during a class at the Culinary Institute of America at Greystone, I made a polenta recipe by Gary Danko that cooked–fuss-free–in the oven.
 I adopted it and have never looked back (or slaved over another pot of polenta).
 This one incorporates No Work Slow Roasted Tomatoes (which live in my freezer over the winter).
 Go for good-quality polenta instead of the instant variety; the texture and taste will be immeasurably better (and there’s no stirring for you anyway!).

-Mix together water and broth in a saucepan and bring to a boil.
+Combine water and broth in a saucepan, and bring to a boil.

 Heat olive oil in a medium pot over medium heat and saute onion for 5-7 minutes, until translucent and just starting to color.
 Add polenta and stir to coat the grains.